AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 * The record's preview or page in the connected record fields on the Details tab.
 * The record's preview or page on the Connections tab.

-### Connect Adobe Workfront Planning records from the table view or the Details tab of the record page
+### Connect Adobe Workfront Planning records from the table view or the Details area

 {{step1-to-planning}}